2018 Fredericton shooting: Reactions

 Canadian Prime Minister Justin Trudeau and Minister of Public Safety and Emergency Preparedness Ralph Goodale tweeted messages of support.
 New Brunswick Premier Brian Gallant and Fredericton Mayor Mike O'Brien shared their condolences for the victims and their families.

 Police forces from across Canada also sent messages of solidarity and support on social media.
 Some residents of the area likened the incident to the 2014 Moncton shooting, and one said, "Immediately, I thought of Justin Bourque.
 Obviously, we have no way of knowing at this time what the situation is, but there seems to be the same level of worry and fear."

 Tributes

 A memorial vigil was held on 10 August, at St. John the Evangelist Anglican Church, and a makeshift memorial for the victims was created outside the Fredericton Police Station.
 Fundraisers for the victims, were established through GoFundMe although initially neither the officers families nor the Fredericton Police had sanctioned any fundraisers on the website.

 A local boy recorded a cover of Leonard Cohen's Hallelujah with some of the lyrics changed to focus on the two deceased officers.
 The initial video was viewed by over 400,000 times by 13 August, and he was invited to perform it live at one of the vigils for the victims.

 On 18 August, the two officers were given a regimental funeral.
 It was attended by hundreds of police officers from around the country, as well as friends and families of the victims.

+On July 28, 2026 Fredericton’s Mayor and Council, along with members of the Fredericton Police Force and first responders, gathered for a moment of silence Monday night as Guardian, a memorial to those who serve and protect the public, was commissioned and officially illuminated.

+Guardian is a beacon of light illuminating a 19th Century granite Carleton Street Bridge Pier in the middle of the Wolastoq (Saint John River).
+Public viewing areas, including signage with granite benches, have been established on both sides of the river.
+The light will appear every night at sunset and recede at dawn.

+“Guardian serves to remind us that Fredericton’s community is strong, connected and resilient,” said Mayor Steve Hicks.
+“It honours the commitment of police and all first responders to keep us safe every day and night.”

+The idea for Guardian was conceived after a period of community reflection and recovery following the tragic events of August 10, 2018, when four individuals, including two police officers, lost their lives.